 Who qualifies for a reduced fare PRONTO Card?

-Seniors (65+ or born on or before September 1, 1959), Medicare, SSI, SSD, or DMV Placard recipients (SHORT FORM) or Persons with Qualifying Disabilities (LONG FORM).
+Seniors (65+ or born on or before September 1, 1959), Medicare, SSI, SSD, DMV Placard recipients, or Veterans Administration Award Letter confirming a minimum 50% service connected disability (SHORT FORM) or Persons with Qualifying Disabilities (LONG FORM).

 Youth who are 18 years of age or younger.
 NEW: The Youth Opportunity Pass pilot program offers free transit for Youth with a PRONTO app account or card, through July 2023.
 Learn more.